Harris Scarfe: Rainbow Cycles

-1970s - 1980s
+1970s–1980s

 In 1971, Baradeen Quest, a subsidiary of Investment & Merchant Finance Corporation (IMFC) made a successful takeover bid for Harris Scarfe, which was listed on the Australian Securities Exchange at the time.

-Charles Davis Limited, a listed Tasmanian company controlled by Donald Trescowthick, acquired control of Harris Scarfe in 1976.
+Charles Davis, a listed Tasmanian company controlled by Donald Trescowthick, acquired control of Harris Scarfe in 1976.
 Trescowthick focused Harris Scarfe's activities on its retailing business, developing a full line department store model, while the industrial products outlet at Mile End evolved to become Harris Scarfe Industrial (trading as Harrys Hardware), a large hardware retailing business.
 There were multiple small adjacent shops such as paint, power tools, garden.

 The success of Harry's led Harris Scarfe's parent company, Charles Davis Limited, to acquire other hardware retailers, including Lloyd's in South Australia, Campbell's in Queensland, and McEwans in Victoria and New South Wales.
 In 1989, these hardware businesses were sold in a management buyout, and acquired by Bunnings in 1993.

 1990s

 In the 1990s, Harris Scarfe entered an era of unprecedented national growth.
 It expanded beyond its large department store in Rundle Mall into smaller format suburban and regional shopping stores.
 Harris Scarfe also acquired full-line department store sites from other retailers who were rationalising their store networks including David Jones (Cairns, Townsville and Macarthur Square NSW), Myer (Colonnades), John Martin's (Arndale and Elizabeth), Stirlings in Western Australia (Albany, Bunbury and Geraldton), FitzGerald's in Tasmania and Melbourne (Hobart, Moonah, Eastlands, New Norfolk, Launceston, Ulverstone, Devonport, Burnie and Forest Hill) and Centre Fair (Shepparton).
 By 1995, Harris Scarfe had become Australia's third largest department store retailer, with 38 stores, and trading in all states of Australia.

 The company ran into trouble during the late 1990s due to rising debts and management issues.
 In April 2001, the business was placed in receivership.
 Unsecured creditors were owed $93 million, and the company was $50 million in debt.
-In June 2002, the company's former chief financial officer, Alan Hodgson, was sentenced to six years in jail, on multiple counts that included giving false information to the Australian Securities Exchange, and failing to act honestly as a company officer.
+In June 2002, the company's former chief financial officer, Alan Hodgson, was sentenced to six years in jail, on multiple counts that included giving false information to the Australian Securities Exchange, (ASX) and failing to act honestly as a company officer.